-When you talk with your child, you’re helping them learn about language.
-The more words children hear in conversation, the larger their vocabulary will be when they go to school.
+When you talk with your child, you are helping them learn about language.
+The more words children hear in conversation, the larger their vocabularies will be when they go to school.
 Hearing more words and phrases help children recognize new words when they see them for the first time in print.

 Telling stories to children helps them develop listening skills.
 Letting children talk helps them learn to express themselves.
 Pointing out words in the world around you – on signs, buildings, labels, etc. – helps children recognize that words have meaning.
 In this way, they begin to connect words with ideas.